-- improvements in parental sense of competence during MST led to positive changes in parenting and improved child behavior (Dutch study, (Dekovic et al., 2012).
+- Improvements in parental sense of competence during MST led to positive changes in parenting and improved child behavior (Dutch study, (Dekovic et al., 2012).

 In several studies, MST has been found effective for both genders.
 It has also been shown to be equally effective with youths of different age and ethnic backgrounds.
 Additionally, several studies included a majority sample of African Americans and one study (Fain et al., 2014) found the program to be more effective with HIspanics/Latinos than African Americans.

 Risk and Protective Factors